Skip to content

 (Navigating to Essential Statistics Report)

-2. Filter by the correct event schedule and date range.
+2. Filter by the correct event schedule ("All" is just fine) and date range.
 Click "Run Report".

 Screenshot 2024 11 04 155714